 Amazing Kids Workshops & Assemblies

-For more information or to schedule an appearance, please call 412.420.2344
+To learn more or to schedule an appearance for one or both programs, please call 412.420.2344

 For public schools, the workshops and assemblies are typically FREE, as long as funding is available.
 The PA.
 Dept of Education has approved these programs, and the Educational Improvement Tax Credit (EITC) provides the funding.
 To find out if funding is available for your school, call the number listed above.